Supporting Marginalized Students in Stressful Times: Tips for Educators

 Understand the effect of stressors and trauma on school functioning.
 Extreme stress, adversity, and trauma can impede concentration, cognitive functioning, memory, and social relationships.
-Additionally, stress can contribute to both internalized symptoms—such as hypervigilance, anxiety, depression, grief, fear, anger, isolation—and externalized behaviors—such as startle responses, reactivity, aggression, and conduct problems.
+Additionally, stress can contribute to both internalized symptoms-such as hypervigilance, anxiety, depression, grief, fear, anger, isolation-and externalized behaviors-such as startle responses, reactivity, aggression, and conduct problems.
 Given the often chronic and significant stress placed on students from diverse backgrounds, many are at increased risk for experiencing trauma and developing other mental health problems, undermining their ability to function effectively in school.
-Many children may not understand the political process and assume that statements they have heard on the news will happen immediately and may be fearful about impending changes.
-Therefore, teachers might see absences, distracted behaviors, withdrawal, irritability, and other changes in students who may feel that they, their family members, or their friends have been targeted in conversations and events around them.
+Many children may be concerned about actions or statements that they hear or see in the news, or more directly, those in their community.
+Schools might see absences, distracted behaviors, withdrawal, irritability, and other changes in students who may feel that they, their family members, or their friends have been targeted in conversations and events around them.

 Equip staff to provide trauma-sensitive responses and supports.
 Students from marginalized groups are at risk for experiencing trauma and the additive risk of multiple traumas.
 Creating trauma-sensitive schools greatly enhances supports for all traumatized students.
 A trauma-sensitive school views behavior as a potential outcome of life circumstances rather than willful disobedience or intentional misbehavior.
 Trauma-sensitive approaches emphasize helping school staff understand the impact of trauma on school functioning and seeing behavior through this lens; building trusting relationships among teachers and peers; helping students develop the ability to self-regulate behaviors, emotions, and attention; supporting student success in academic and nonacademic areas; and promoting physical and emotional health.
 Additional information is available at http://traumasensitiveschools.org.

 Be sensitive to family stressors.
-Parents and other family members are also dealing with the stress of transitioning to a new administration.
-This may cause financial or employment uncertainty and concerns about the political forecast.
-Groups who may have felt marginalized during the election cycle may feel an increased sense of marginalization at its close.
-Additionally, some parents may have experienced significant stress throughout the election, which can lead to increased risk for a range of negative outcomes for their children.
+Parents and other family members are also dealing with the stress of the current climate.
+This may include financial or employment uncertainty, housing or food insecurity, concerns about deportation, concerns about harassment or violence, loss of access to public benefits or healthcare, distrust of public authorities, and general uncertainty about the future.
+Just as for children, stress for marginalized adults can be cumulative, which can lead to increased risk for a range of negative outcomes for their children.

 Identify children and youth who are at high risk and plan interventions.
 Schools bear a responsibility to identify students that may be at heightened risk based on the factors outlined above.
 In general, interventions delivered within comprehensive service models (i.e., multitiered systems of support) and focused on educational, social, emotional, and behavioral outcomes are more effective than clinical treatment alone and can often prevent the need for intensive, direct services.
 However, by maintaining close contact with teachers and parents, a variety of school-based teams (e.g., crisis response) can determine which students may require more intensive crisis intervention and/or counseling services.
 Schools should also create a mechanism for self-referral and parental referral of students.
 Checking in with students known to be at heightened risk about their perceptions of safety and their emotional state can be useful as well.